lamini-ai/lamini-examples/05_data_pipeline/README.md

 ### preprocess & postprocess

 One can define their own `preprocess()` to transform an `PromptObject` of a `GenerationNode` before passing it to remote LLM inference API.
-Additionally, `postprocess()` to transfrom the result from LLM inference API.
+Additionally, `postprocess()` to transform the result from LLM inference API.

 In this example, `QuestionGenerator` has its own `preprocess()` & `postprocess()`: